JPX Dashboard

 • In the [selected time period] ending [date], there were [X] recorded operations at East Hampton Airport, of which [Y] occurred during voluntary curfew hours.

-• Of those curfew-period operations, [Z] operators were repeat violators.
+• Of those curfew-period operations, [Z] operators were repeat curfew-period operators.

-• [X]% of all operations were helicopters, with an estimated average noise level of [Y] dB.
+• [X]% of all operations were helicopters, with an estimated average noise level of [Y] dB(A).

 • All figures are drawn from FlightAware records and EASA/FAA certification data, available for public review at jpxwatch.org.